xywei/volumential-tables/README.md

 The goal of this repository is to provide precomputation results for various kernels using `volumential` that can be immediately used for volume potential evaluations.

+To download the tables, visit the [release](https://github.com/xywei/volumential-tables/releases) page.